prius2055/Math-magicians/README.md

 # 📖 [Math magicians] <a name="about-project"></a>

+This is a Math Magician app for all maths lovers.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and helps you perform your mathematical operations in short time.

 ## 🛠 Built With <a name="built-with"></a>